swegbaka/Crookie-Beta/README.md

 # Crookie

-Due to the amount of pages and many elements are the same, we try to reduce the duplicated work.
+Due to the amount of pages and most elements are the same, we try to reduce duplicated works.
 Then, only the page with "*" will display recipes.

 Gain happiness from cooking!